MSD-LASSO/FeasibilityStudies/TdoaSim/Plots/README.txt

 Sensitivity10Triangles -- One-at-a-time sensivity analysis for the symbolic solver.
 TDoA with all 3 solvers -- comparisons of the three solver methods on a myraid of errors.
 at e5 zenith planes -- Comparison of using 50km, 400km, 1200km and 50Mm, 400Mm, 1200Mm planes.

+MonteCarloTutorialXXX_static folders -- see the user manual.
+These are example plots SensitivityTutorialStatic -- see the user manual.
+These are example plots.